shaunplee/purescript-book/text/chapter3.md

 ```
 We'll see an even more elegant way to rewrite this line with "function composition" in the next section.

-If you'd like to use a concise infix operator alias as a prefix function, you can surround it in parenthesis:
+If you'd like to use a concise infix operator alias as a prefix function, you can surround it in parentheses:

 ```text
 > 8 + 3